 Q: WHY CAN’T I GET A RAPID COVID TEST EVERY TIME?

-A: YOU CAN BUT YOU CAN”T TRUST THE RESULT.
+A: YOU CAN BUT YOU CAN”T TRUST THE RESULT IF IT'S NEGATIVE.
 The reliability is poor especially in people with a low level of virus.
 There are many false positives and false negatives.
 You will still have to get a nasal PCR to confirm your positive/negative.

 Q: IF RAPID TESTS ARE NOT GREAT, WHY DO WE HAVE THEM?

 A: Rapid tests are very useful for screening large populations frequently.
 If you pick up some cases with a high viral load, then those individuals can be isolated and minimize further spread.
 Nasal PCR is optimal to confirm positive cases.
 For an interesting article on the use of rapid testing, CLICK HERE.